navaricardo/hiring-senior-frontend/README.md

 # Via Frontend
 This challenge is to evaluate your frontend and software engineering skills.
-Clean code, good architecture, design patterns, comments, etc. Imagine that this code will go into production.This assignment should take you no more than 4 hours to complete, but any extra polish or features won’t go unnoticed.
-You have 48 hours to finish the challenge, but please let us know if you need more time.
+Clean code, good architecture, design patterns, comments, etc. Imagine that this code will go into production.
+This assignment should take you no more than 4 hours to complete, but any extra polish or features won’t go unnoticed.
+You have a week to finish the challenge, but please let us know if you need more time.

 ## The assignment
 We would like you to create an invoicing app.
 The features it should include: